segmentio/segment-docs/src/reverse-etl/index.md

 Models are SQL queries that define sets of data you want to synchronize to your Reverse ETL destinations.
 After you add your source, you can add a model.

 To add your first model:
-1. Navigate to **Reverse ETL > Sources** and click **Add Model**.
+1. Navigate to **Reverse ETL > Sources**.
+Select your source and click **Add Model**.
 2. Click **SQL Editor** as your modeling method.
 (Segment will add more modeling methods in the future)
 3. Enter the SQL query that’ll define your model.
 Your model is used to map data to your Reverse ETL destinations.
 4. Choose a column to use as the unique identifier for each row in the **Unique Identifier column** field.
+    * The Unique Identifier should be a column with unique values per row to ensure checkpointing works as expected.
+It can potentially be a primary key.
 This column is used to detect new, updated, and deleted rows.
 5. Click **Preview** to see a preview of the results of your SQL query.
 The data from the preview is extracted from the first 10 rows of your warehouse.
 6. Click **Next**.
 7. Enter your **Model Name**.
 8. Select the Schedule type for the times you want the model’s data to be extracted from your warehouse.
 You can choose from:
     * **Interval**: Extractions perform based on a selected time cycle.
     * **Day and time**: Extractions perform at specific times on selected days of the week.
-9. Select how often you want the schedule to run in **Schedule configuration**.
+9. Select how often you want the schedule to sync in **Schedule configuration**.
     * For an **Interval** schedule type, you can choose from: 15 minutes, 30 minutes, 1 hour, 2 hours, 4 hours, 6 hours, 8 hours, 12 hours, 1 day.
         * 15 minutes is considered real-time for warehouse syncs
-    * For a **Day and time** schedule type, you can choose the day(s) you’d like the schedule to run as well as the time.
-You can only choose to run the extraction at the top of the hour.
+    * For a **Day and time** schedule type, you can choose the day(s) you’d like the schedule to sync as well as the time.
+You can only choose to sync the extraction at the top of the hour.
 10. Click **Create Model**.

 To add multiple models to your source, repeat steps 1-10 above.